Feliz Cinco de Mayo!

 Note: Purchased chorizo is always in a casing, which is removed before breaking up the meat for cooking.
 Making your own Chorizo eliminates the step of removing the casing!

-For the best results you want to cook the chorizo in batches, without crowding in the pan, as you want to render the fat out of the pork and discard most of it before serving.
+For the best results you want to cook the chorizo in batches, without crowding in the pan, as you want to render the fat out of the pork and discard some of it before serving.
+The fat, of course, enhances the flavor of the chorizo, but too much may be overkill, so rely on your own taste.

 Heat a large skillet (or wok) over medium high flame.
 Add a tablespoon of peanut oil in the center and swirl to distribute it evenly.
 Add the marinated chorizo mixture to the pan and begin stirring briskly as the meat seers.
 Continue cooking until the chorizo is lightly colored.
-The texture will appear a little dry and crumbly which is how it should be.
-Move the pork to one side of the pan and tilt the pan so the fat gathers on the lower side and is easy to spoon out and discard.
+The texture may appear a little dry and crumbly which is how it should be.
+Move the pork to one side of the pan and tilt the pan so the fat gathers on the lower side and is easy to spoon out and discard what you consider excessive.
 Set the cooked chorizo aside while you continue cooking remaining chorizo.
 When you are ready to serve reheat the chorizo and add a little water to moisten and plump up a bit.

 Assembling the tacos